StoryBrand: Helping Your Audience Feel Seen

 Start with Your Customer

 Your ideal audience needs to see themselves reflected in your message.
 What do they want most, and what obstacles stand in their way?
 The clearer you define their journey, the faster they’ll recognize your brand as relevant.
-If you’ve created an Ideal Client Avatar, you can use it to explore their deeper desires and frustrations, which become the foundation of your narrative.

 Find the Problem